 Eswatini

 The royal line of the Swazi royal family predates British rule and stretches back to 1550.
 From 1903 until 1968, the country was a protectorate of the British Empire.
-Political power rests with the royal family, as well as with Eswatini’s traditional chiefs, who are themselves under the influence of the monarchy.
-The country’s parliament is politically powerless and political parties are banned.
-The Tinkhundla system, introduced in 1978, governs elections to the House of Assembly and gives chiefs significant power over who can stand for election; in addition, ten out of the sixty-five House seats are directly appointed by the King.
+Political power rests with the royal family, as well as with traditional chiefs, who are themselves under the influence of the monarchy.
+The parliament does not have political power and political parties are banned.
+The Tinkhunla system, introduced in 1978, governs elections to the House of Assembly and gives chiefs significant power over who can stand for election; in addition, ten out of a maximum of 76 seats in the House of Assembly are directly appointed by the King.
 Freedom of expression is repressed by the state, and human rights are regularly violated by security forces and other state actors.
-These factors led to widespread protests in 2021 and 2022, with pro-democracy protestors increasingly demanding the dismantling of the monarchy.
-The government has in turn responded to the protests with a crackdown that has involved extra-judicial killings and torture.
+These factors led to widespread protests in 2021 and 2022; recent attacks carried out by a militant pro-democracy group against the monarch mark a further escalation in Eswatini’s violent political crisis.
+The government’s crackdown on protesters has involved extra-judicial killings and torture, and the suspected state assassination of a human rights lawyer and conviction of pro-democracy parliamentarians signal the monarchy’s resistance to democratic reform.

 Issues of discrimination and minority rights are also salient in Eswatini.
 Despite being constitutionally protected, women face discrimination and violence as a result of cultural norms and practices.
 Gender-based violence is an enduring challenge that is faced by one-third of women and girls.
 LGBTQIA+ people continue to face discrimination and criminalization under a colonial-era sodomy law, although some progress has recently occurred.
-Children in Eswatini are subjected to forced labor and sexual exploitation, and nearly 12 per cent of those between 5 and 14 are working.
-Finally, people with disabilities face discrimination and barriers to accessing the justice system.
+People with disabilities also face discrimination and barriers in accessing the justice system.

-Looking ahead, it will be important to watch how the pro-democracy movement fares, especially as the monarchy rejects calls for dialogue.
-Given the country’s development challenges as well as recent food insecurity and the impact of climate change, it will be important to monitor its reliance on foreign assistance, including from Taiwan, and the impacts that may have on internal politics.
+Looking ahead, it will be important to watch how the pro-democracy movement fares, especially as the monarchy rejects calls for dialogue, which can impact Freedom of Expression and Personal Integrity and Security.
+Considering the persistent corruption and impunity, coupled with the worsening public perceptions of these issues, it will be critical to watch developments around the government-initiated corruption investigations – which has been declared as a policy priority.
+Given the country’s development challenges, including food insecurity and the impact of climate change, it will be important to monitor its reliance on foreign assistance, including from Taiwan, and the impacts that may have on internal politics.

 On 1 June, two MPs at the forefront of Eswatini’s pro-democracy movement, Mduduzi Bacede Mabuza and Mthandeni Dube, were convicted of terrorism and murder in the country’s High Court.
 The convictions, described by Amnesty International as ‘flawed’, relate to the MP’s participation in pro-democracy protests in 2021.
 These protests called for reform of Eswatini’s centralised system of government, under which it’s absolute monarch, King Mswati III, enjoys considerable executive powers, including over the judiciary.
 Anti-terrorism legislation has frequently been used by the state to silence government critics and the charges brought against the MPs were widely perceived to be politically motivated.
 According to analysts, the convictions signal the king’s strong resistance to democratic reform and, because of his control of the electoral system, this is likely to make it more difficult than ever for pro-democracy candidates to be elected at the forthcoming parliamentary elections, that are scheduled for September 2023.